rowyio/rowy/CONTRIBUTING.md

 When making any pull requests to the repository, please follow these instructions:

-- Submit your PR to the develop brand
+- Submit your PR to the develop branch
 - Add as much information as possible in your PR's description including link to any related issues.
 - Ensure all your commits have clear commit message along with comments in the code as required